utwente-db/QuestionMark/MANUAL.md

 # Probabilistic-benchmark Manual

 This file contains the roadmap on how this project is to be used.
-_Optional steps are displayed in italic_.
+_Explanation is displayed in italics_.

 Note that you are allowed to make changes to this program.
 Please follow the rules as provided by the CC license.

 ## 1 - Prepare the dataset
-- _In case no dataset has been prepared yet, go to [QuestionMark: The Dataset Generator](https://gitlab.utwente.nl/s1981951/prob-matcher) and follow the manual to prepare the dataset that is to be used for this benchmark._
+- In case no dataset has been prepared yet, go to [QuestionMark: The Dataset Generator](https://gitlab.utwente.nl/s1981951/prob-matcher) and follow the manual to prepare the dataset that is to be used for this benchmark.

 ## 2 - Prepare the benchmark
 - It is expected that a functioning database connection is set up.
 - Create a file called ```database.ini``` and fill in the credentials following the structure of ```database.ini.tmpl```.
-- Open ```parameters.py``` and indicate the DBMS that is used. _In case a DBMS is benchmarked that is not yet included in this list, see the required steps to take at the bottom of this manual._
+- Open ```parameters.py``` and indicate the DBMS that is used.
+- In case a DBMS is benchmarked that is not yet included in this list, see the required steps to take at the bottom of this manual.
 - Go to ```manual.py```.
 - To test the connection, run ```test_connection```.